 Causes of Seizures in Older Cats

 Most cats will never experience a seizure in their lives.
-If you cat has experienced a seizure, it could be due to one of the following reasons:
+Some seizures occur randomly with no identifiable cause, however they can also be caused from previous brain damage even if the cat has no symptoms.
+If your cat has experienced a seizure, it could be due to one of the following reasons:

 Strokes are one of the most common reasons for seizures in cats.
 A stroke is caused by bleeding in the brain, which can set off abnormal electric activity and send a cat into a seizure.
 Strokes attack a single side of the brain and body.
 If your cat has a seizure from a stroke, he will only show seizure symptoms on one side of its body.
 Older cats, like older people, are more likely to suffer from a stroke.

 Head trauma can spur a “focal” seizure in cats.
 Focal seizures happen in a specific part of the brain.
 Depending on where in the brain the trauma occurs, your cat may exhibit different symptoms during a seizure.
 Older cats are not more apt to experience head trauma – but they can be more susceptible to injury when trauma does occur.

 Though rare, certain funguses and infections can cause seizures in cats.
 Some of these infections, like Feline Infectious Peritonitis, can be deadly.
 These infections can cause lesions on the brain, which can trigger seizures as they grow larger and exert more pressure on the brain.